couchbaselabs/sync_gateway-persistent-config-demo/README.md

 curl -X PUT http://Administrator:password@localhost:4985/beers/ -H 'Content-Type: application/json' -d '{"bucket":"beer-sample","num_index_replicas": 0,"import_docs":false}'
 ```
 4. Start 7 more Sync Gateway nodes, for a total of 10.
 All picking up the beers database automatically on startup.
+**NOTE: Depending on the resources available on your laptop, you may have to scale down the number of Sync Gateways.
+Consider starting atleast 2 additional ones for a total of 5**
 ```
 docker-compose up --detach --scale sg=10
 ```